colindr/nlpservice/README.md

   - [x] Finish setting up Django with postgres, with celery for doing the processing steps.
 Redis probably for the celery backend.
+  - [x] Add epochs and exclude_replies options for tweeters.
-  - [ ] Set up ELK stack, insert initial tweet data into ELK stack.
+  - [x] Set up ELK stack, insert initial tweet data into ELK stack.
   - [ ] Build some initial Kibana visualizations for tweet analysis.
   - [ ] Initial deploy for demo.
-  - [ ] Add epochs and exclude_replies options for tweeters.
   - [ ] Support updating limit and epochs and exclude_replies.
   If limit or exclude_replies is updated then we need to re-download, and if epochs is updated then we just need to re-model.